 Plan G is a comprehensive coverage option for those not eligible for Plan F or who want a lower premium than Plan F.

 If Plan G seems like a good option, but you want a lower premium, consider High-Deductible Plan G or Plan N.

-Average Cost for Medigap Plan N
+What is the average cost for Medigap Plan N

-How Can I Pay Less for Medicare Supplement Insurance?
+How can I pay less for Medicare Supplement insurance?

 Buying Medigap insurance when you’re first eligible is important because the younger you are, the less you’ll pay for a policy.

-There are 3 Medigap Premium Rating Methods
+There are 3 Medigap premium rating methods

 Unlike the other two pricing policies, this plan is based on your current age.
 This means that your policy premium will go up as you get older.
 In addition, they can increase based on other factors, such as inflation.

 For example, you are 65 when you buy your Medigap policy.
 You will pay $120 per month to maintain your coverage.
 Your premium will go up each year as you get older.
 At age 66, you may pay $126 per month.
 At age 67, it might increase to $132.